Black-Smith-Of-Fire/Black-Smith-Of-Fire/README.md

-You are reviewing the profile of the Black smith of fire, a java hobbyist and linux lover.
+You are reviewing the profile of the Black smith , a java hobbyist and linux lover.